15. Translation (XLAT) Tables Library¶

 More specifically, some use cases that this library aims to support are:

-Statically allocate translation tables and populate them (at run-time) based on a description of the memory layout.
+Statically allocate translation tables and populate them (at run-time) based upon a description of the memory layout.
 The memory layout is typically provided by the platform port as a list of memory regions;

 Support for generating translation tables pertaining to a different translation regime than the exception level the library code is executing at;